 U.S. welcomes Syria opposition, pledges more aid

-Six Gulf Arab states recognized the coalition on Monday but the United States wants to see the new opposition demonstrate it can influence events on the ground in Syria.
+But the United States stopped short of offering full recognition of the Syrian opposition or offering arms, adding it now wanted to see the new opposition demonstrate it can influence events on the ground in Syria.

 "We have long called for this kind of organization.
-We want to see that momentum maintained," Clinton told reporters in the Australian city of Perth.
+We want to see that momentum maintained," Clinton told reporters.

 "As the Syrian opposition takes these steps and demonstrates its effectiveness in advancing the cause of a unified, democratic, pluralistic Syria, we will be prepared to work with them to deliver assistance to the Syrian people."

-Clinton said the $30 million would help get food to hungry people inside Syria and to refugees who have fled to Turkey, Jordan, Lebanon and Iraq.
+Clinton said the extra $30 million in aid would help deliver much-needed food to hungry people inside Syria and to refugees who have fled to Turkey, Jordan, Lebanon, and Iraq.

-The United States says while it is not providing arms to internal opponents of Assad and is limiting its aid to non-lethal humanitarian aid, it concedes that some of its allies are providing lethal assistance -- a fact that Assad's chief backer, Russia, says shows Western powers are intent on determining Syria's future.
+The United States says while it is not providing arms to internal opponents of Assad and is limiting its aid to non-lethal humanitarian aids, it concedes that some of its allies are providing lethal assistance - a fact that Assad's chief backer Russia says shows western powers are intent on determining Syria's future.

 Russia and China have blocked three U.N.
 Security Council resolutions aimed at increasing pressure on the Assad government, leading the United States and its allies to say they could move beyond U.N. structures for their next steps.

 - South Korea expands air defense zone to partially overlap China's |